awsdocs/aws-freertos-docs/doc_source/userguide/getting_started_cypress_43.md

    + Stop bits: 1
    + Flow control: None

-For more information about installing a terminal and setting up a serial connection, see [Installing a Terminal Emulator](uart-term.md)\.
+For more information about installing a terminal and setting up a serial connection, see [Installing a terminal emulator](uart-term.md)\.

-## Build and Run the FreeRTOS Demo Project<a name="gsg-cypress43-build-and-run-example"></a>
+## Build and run the FreeRTOS demo project<a name="gsg-cypress43-build-and-run-example"></a>

 After you set up a serial connection to your board, you can build the FreeRTOS demo project, flash the demo to your board, and then run the demo\.